TALXIS/tools-pcf/src/pcf-preset-base/README.md

 ### Default Webpack config

 This package also provides additional defaults for `webpack.config.js`.
 The current defaults are:
-* Source maps - when building a production build, a `bundle.js.map` will be generated and included in the output solution, with development build, source map will be embedded inline (`inline-source-map`) so that the control can be easily debugged with Fiddler.
+* Source maps - when building a development build, source map will be embedded inline (`inline-source-map`) so that the control can be easily debugged with Fiddler.

 Enable custom Webpack via adding the following into `featureconfig.json`: